DrDejaVuNG/super/SuperStructure.md

                 - /views
                 # Contains view files for the authentication module.
                 # Assuming it contains two files: login_view.dart and signup_view.dart.
-                # These views can interact with a single controller that updates the module state.
+                # These views could interact with a single controller that updates the module state e.g currentUser.
-                # However, separate controllers for each view can also be used.
+                # However, separate controllers for each view could also be used.

         - /shared
         # Contains files shared across multiple modules.